escodb/design/src/read-operations.md

 # Read operations

-VaultDB supports three main read operations:
+EscoDB supports three main read operations:

 - `get()`: read the value of a single document
 - `list()`: read the names of a directory's children